riksarchen/carheater_domoticz/README.md

 Change all parameters in the top of the .lua file to your needs.
 Save file with Ctrl + O and exit nano with Ctrl + X.

+The sript should run once a minute.
+If you use domoticz it's easiest done if you goto Events, create a new lua script.
+Select Time in the dropdown menu and paste all code from carheater.lua

 Now add events to your google cal and the carheater should turn on so the car is warm at the specified time.